-Choose "Management"→"Access Control"→ "Password", you can see the screen (shown in

-Figure 5-78) which allows you to change the factory default password of the Router.
+Choose "Management"→"Access Control"→"Password", you can see the screen (shown in Figure 5-79) which allows you to change the factory default password of the Router.

-Access to your DSL rout ter is controlled through only one user accounts: admin.
-The user name "admin" of your DSL Router. ' has unrestricted access to change and view configuratior enter up to 16 characters and click "Apply" to change or e: Password cannot contain a space. create passwords.
-Note
+Access to your DSL router i s controlled through only one user accounts: admin.
+The user name "admin" ha uter. s unrestricted access to change and view configuration of your DSL Ro er up to 16 characters and click "Apply" to change or create passwords Use the fields below to ent Note: Password cannot co Note: Password cannot cor ntain a space.